FIRST, THE BASICS

 Let us consider the chest cavity for a moment.
 The chest can also be called the “thorax” and the chest cavity is sometimes called the “thoracic cavity.”
-The thorax houses the lungs and heart.
-There are some other structures present as well such as nerves, large blood vessels, and other conduits (such as the esophagus transporting food through the chest and into the stomach on the abdominal side of the diaphgragm) but the main residents of the chest are the heart and lungs.
+The thorax houses the lungs and heart as well as some other structures such as nerves, large blood vessels, and other conduits (such as the esophagus transporting food through the chest and into the stomach on the abdominal side of the diaphgragm) but the main residents of the chest are the heart and lungs.

 The lungs are the focus of this topic.
 The diaphragm and rib muscles extend and contract to draw breath into the lungs and expel it again.
-The lungs are like sponges filled with air instead of fluid and life depends on their ability to expand and contract normally.
-There is not a lot of extra room inside the chest so when something starts taking up space in the chest, the lungs cannot inflate to their natural extent.
-It becomes hard work to breathe and the patient’s focus becomes expanding the lung against limited space, sort of like trying to blow up a balloon that is too tight.
+In many ways the lungs are like sponges filled with air.
+Life depends on the ability of their small chambers to expand with new air and contract to expel used air.
+There is not a lot of extra room inside the chest cavity so when something (such as fluid) starts taking up space in the chest, the lungs do not have room to inflate to their natural capacity.
+Breathing becomes hard work and the patient’s focus becomes expanding the lung against limited space, sort of like trying to blow up a balloon that is too stiff.
+This fluid is not actually inside the lungs and generally does not lead to coughing or sputtering; it is instead surrounding the lungs making lung expansion difficult, leading to shallow rapid breaths and recruitment of the abdominal muscles to lend strength to the act of breathing.

 TYPES OF FLUIDS